axibase/atsd/rule-engine/window.md

 Response actions are triggered on window status changes.

-As new data is received and old data is removed from the window, the rule engine re-evaluates the [condition](condition.md) which can cause the status of the current window to change, triggering response actions.
+As new commands are received and expired commands are removed from the window, the rule engine re-evaluates the [condition](condition.md) which can cause the status of the current window to change, triggering response actions.

 ### Initial Status

-New windows are created based on incoming data, no historical data is loaded from the database unless the **Load History** setting is turned on.
+New windows are created from incoming commands.
+No historical data is loaded from the database unless the **Load History** setting is turned on.

 The window for the given [grouping](grouping.md) key is created when the first matching command is received by the rule engine.